ettoreciarcia/personal-website-hugo/content/posts/09-dns-in-kubernetes.md

 ![dig-secco](../img/09/dig-secco.png)

-### 1.2 Nameserver
+### **1.3 Nameserver**

 Now let's assume that the number of hosts within the network grows exponentially.
-If we want each host to be able to resolve the others using their names instead of IP addresses, we would need to modify the /etc/hosts file on every host.
+If we want each host to be able to resolve the others using their names instead of IP addresses, we would need to modify the ```/etc/hosts``` file on every host.

 And that's not all.
 Every time a host changes its IP address or a new host joins our network, all the hosts' hosts files would need to be modified.